 Supported Classes #supported-classes

-Gravity PDF supports the following CSS Ready Classes:
+Gravity PDF supports the following official CSS Ready Classes:

 When not already in a column the following List classes are also supported: